 Copenhagen's public transport is exceptionally safe, reliable, clean and inexpensive.
 The Metro, buses and trains in the city and surrounds operate on a one-fare system, where tickets are valid for all three types of transport with no extra cost for transfer.
-Services are frequent between 5am and 12:30am, with several night buses operating from the City Hall Square to the suburbs in between.
+Services are frequent between 5am and 12:30am, with night buses operating from the City Hall Square to the suburbs.
 The Metro runs from Vanlose Station to Lergravsparken in East Amager, to Orestad in West Amager and to Frederiksberg, and operates on a 24/7 basis.
-Tourists are advised to obtain the 'Copenhagen Card', which offers free transport and free entry to most major attractions in the city.

 Become our Copenhagen Travel Expert